Skip to content Skip to footer

 The takeaways:

-- Brand may well understand the benefits of this strategy, but many are unaware of the potential value that content can give them, especially when they learn lessons from traditional medias
+- Brand publishers may well understand the benefits of this strategy, but many are unaware of the potential value that content can give them, especially when they learn lessons from traditional medias

 Although the benefits of brand publishing are clear, what's perhaps less obvious is how these companies can gain value from their publication, turning content into business.